-A. Yeah.
-I mean, we would pick up sort of the inquiries that are in England, especially around maternity and things like that.
-We have our own sort of maternity and neonatal group at a regional level with CMO, CNO, ourselves, SPPG, directly looking into the outworkings of that.
-The name of the group doesn't immediately come to mind, but I suppose what I am trying to say is there is an effort to take those Inquiry reports --

-Q. Not just the inquiries though.
-I mean, the national patient safety strategies, which are all about the kinds of things we've heard from people here in terms of the future, they are all about no blame, they are all about psychological safety, they are all about behaving properly, they are all about all about really putting safety at the top, do you think that's coming?

-A. I think we have lifted some of those.
-I am trying to think, the big five disease groups and things like that.
-We have looked at it at CMO and I presented a paper back into the Health Service P10 which is the performance management team chaired by the Permanent Secretary as well about how we take some of that
+1 what's been happening over the last 20 years in 2 England, particularly the new way of looking at 3 incidents, which I think is possibly being looked at as 4 part of the group; where efforts have been made to kind 5 of piggyback on to that, there is a lot of resource 12:49 6 there to draw on and a lot more emphasis on patient 7 safety at boards for a longer time, so has that been 8 openly discussed?
+9 Α. Yeah.
+I mean, we would pick up sort of the inquiries 10 that are in England, especially around maternity and 12:49 11 things like that.
+We have our own sort of maternity 12 and neonatal group at a regional level with CMO, CNO, 13 ourselves, SPPG, directly looking into the outworkings 14 of that.
+The name of the group doesn't immediately 15 come to mind, but I suppose what I am trying to say is 12:49 16 there is an effort to take those Inquiry reports 17 167 Q. Not just the inquiries though.
+I mean, the national 18 patient safety strategies, which are all about the 19 kinds of things we've heard from people here in terms 20 of the future, they are all about no blame, they are 12:49 21 all about psychological safety, they are all about 22 behaving properly, they are all about all about really 23 putting safety at the top, do you think that's coming?
+24 Α. I think we have lifted some of those.
+I am trying to 25 think, the big five disease groups and things like 12:50 26 that.
+We have looked at it at CMO and I presented a 27 paper back into the Health Service P10 which is the 28 performance management team chaired by the Permanent 29 Secretary as well about how we take some of that